AsahiLinux/docs/U-Boot.md

 mount /boot/efi
 ```

-Install the right grub version:
+Install grub and make sure grub-efi-arm64-signed is not installed because it makes u-boot hang.

 ```
-apt-get install grub-efi
+apt-get install grub-efi grub-efi-arm64-signed-
 ```

-In order to make Debian install grub in the location that U-Boot expects, the
-following needs to be done.
-Adopt the X with your esp partition:
+Install grub where u-boot expects it by specifying the --removable flag

 ```
-grub-install --removable /dev/nvme0nX
+grub-install --target=arm64-efi --efi-directory=/boot/efi --removable
 ```

 Also run the following command and set **Force extra installation to the EFI**
-**removable media path** to **yes**.
+**removable media path** to **yes** in order to make grub updates not break your
+bootchain.

 ```
 dpkg-reconfigure grub-efi-arm64